 - 3.1 The Commissioner will not impose a monetary penalty if to do so would result in the Commissioner acting inconsistently with any of his statutory duties.
-Nor will the Commissioner impose a monetary penalty if the contravention was discovered in the process of the Commissioner carrying out an Assessment on a data controller who has provided prior consent or following compliance with an Assessment Notice served under section 41A of the Data Protection Act 1998 as inserted by section 173 of the Coroners and Justice Act 2009. - 3.2 The Commissioner will seek to ensure that the imposition of a monetary penalty is appropriate and the amount of that penalty is reasonable and proportionate, given the particular facts of the case and the underlying objective in imposing the penalty. - 3.3 In deciding whether it is appropriate to impose a monetary penalty and in determining the amount of that monetary penalty, the Commissioner will take full account of the particular facts and circumstances of the contravention and of any representations made to him by the data controller.
+Nor will the Commissioner impose a monetary penalty if the contravention was discovered in the process of the Commissioner carrying out a voluntary assessment on a data controller under section 51(7) of the Act or following compliance with an assessment notice served under section 41A of the Act. - 3.2 So far as the 2003 Regulations are concerned the Commissioner will not approach an audit under Regulation 5B with a view to imposing a monetary penalty (other than a fixed penalty under Regulation 5C) if a breach is discovered in the process unless he has made clear beforehand that this is his intention.
+The Commissioner is generally of the view that such audits are a means of encouraging compliance and good practice.
+However, the Commissioner cannot give an absolute assurance that a monetary penalty will not be imposed following such audit, because he cannot rule out the need to take action where substantial risks to individuals are identified. - 3.3 The Commissioner will seek to ensure that the imposition of a monetary penalty is appropriate and the amount of that penalty is reasonable and proportionate, given the particular facts of the case and the underlying objective in imposing the penalty. - 3.4 In deciding whether it is appropriate to impose a monetary penalty and in determining the amount of that monetary penalty, the Commissioner will take full account of the particular facts and circumstances of the contravention and of any representations made to him.